 The health technology being assessed is a peer-delivered, relational intervention for people who are homeless, or at risk of becoming homeless, with problem substance use.
-The intervention, informed by the concept of psychologically informed environments (6,53), will provide holistic health checks, and practical and emotional support, for a period of up to 12 months (12 months for the majority of the sample, some will have a short version depending on when they are recruited).
+The intervention, informed by the concept of psychologically informed environments (6,53), will provide practical and emotional support, for a period of up to 12 months (12 months for the majority of the sample, some will have a short version depending on when they are recruited).
 Peer Navigators will support participants to stabilise their lives through the development of trusting relationships.
 The Peer Navigators will help people to engage with services that can meet their health and social needs on their own terms, for example in ensuring that they are registered with GPs, dentists and optician services, if they wish to be, and receive appropriate assessments by such services (12).
 We are not able to describe the intervention more fully at this stage because it will be co-produced in detail in Phase 1 of the study with a range of collaborators with selected expertise.
-When the relationship has developed, and participants are willing, a holistic health check based on the UK Guidelines for the Clinical Management of Drug Dependence (64) will be undertaken to identify specific needs related to mental/physical health, and problem substance use (measures detailed below).
+When the relationship has developed, and participants are willing, a holistic health check based on the UK Guidelines for the Clinical Management of Drug Dependence (64) will be undertaken by researchers (Carver/Foster) to identify specific needs related to mental/physical health, and problem substance use (measures detailed below).
 These checks will be offered twice, once at the beginning of the intervention and a second time near the end.
 This is an essential aspect of the proposed intervention and responds to current guidance in the homelessness literature (12,62).
-We envisage these checks taking place in a private space with the Peer Navigators taking sufficient time to work through each of the measures with the participant and allowing time for full discussion.
-The checks would not need to all be done in one 'sitting' but can be spread over a number of meetings as determined by each participant.
+We envisage these checks taking place in a private space with the researchers (Carver/Foster) taking sufficient time to work through each of the measures with the participant and allowing time for full discussion.
+The measures will be paper based and conducted in a sensitive and relational manner.
+The Peer Navigators will be available throughout if the participant wishes to have their support.
 Onward referral to specialist services will be supported by the Navigators, as required, and support will be offered for up to 12 months and not withdrawn on the basis of continued problem substance use or abstinence.
 The comparator will be two standard care sites and the health care check measures will be used by staff in these settings with a sample of residents/service users.